Introduction of "Danibull" - kennel of the Slovakian national dog breed the Slovak rough haired pointer

 I graduated at the Veterinary Secondary School in Kosice, in 2009 at the University of Veterinary Medicine and Pharmacy in Kosice and in 2011 at the Slovak Agricultural University in Nitra.
 I have extended my knowledge at a veterinary school in Sweden where I was on a study stay.
 I apply our knowledge and experience in the field of special breeding sectors, canine and veterinary medicine in my breeding practice.
 I also completed a course of perfect Italian dogs’ handler.
 I have also worked actively in the breeding clubs.

-After years, the canine and animal breeding have become a part of our life.
+After years, dogs, hunting and animal breeding have become a part of our life.
 I am being active in the field of animal breeding, canine, breeding, animal protection and livestock production in the agriculture sector, too.
-Animal welfare and canine take all of my time.
+Animal welfare, hunting and dogs take all of my time.
 It is my lifestyle.

 The first time I was on a dog show was in 2005.
 It was in Košice.
 I fell in love with exhibition rings immediatelly and after some time I was a part of exhibition as an exhibitor with my first "paper" dog.